Grangetown, North Yorkshire: Politics

-Grangetown is part of Redcar constituency, and is represented by Conservative Member Jacob Young in the House of Commons.
+Grangetown is part of Redcar constituency, and is represented by Anna Turley, of the Labour and Co-operative parties.

-2019 local elections results
+2023 local elections results

 Borough Council

-In the 2019 local elections, the following members were returned to Redcar and Cleveland Borough Council:
+In the 2023 local elections, the following members were returned to Redcar and Cleveland Borough Council:

+Demographics

+In 1914, the community was around 5,500 people.
+The population in 1939 had grown to an approximate 9,000.
+By the 2011 census a ward covering the area had a population of 5,088.